amitsingh6391/flutter_testrail/README.md

-### add_result
+### Add Result

-#### Adds a new test result, comment or assigns a test.
-It’s recommended to use add_results instead if you plan to add results for multiple tests.
+Adds a new test result, comment or assigns a test.
+It’s recommended to use 'Add Result' instead if you plan to add results for multiple tests.

 ```dart